pudly/schmopera-hugo/content/articles/aptly-named-the-living-spectacle.md

 date = "2015-11-07T09:40:00-05:00"
 lastmod = "2015-11-07T11:12:00-05:00"
 publishDate = "2015-11-07T10:37:00-05:00"
 short_description = "Tonight the Canadian Art Song Project presents The Living Spectacle, a recital of music, new and old, Canadian and otherwise.
-On paper, it may not look much different from other recitals; I had a chance to see the dress rehearsal of tonight's concert, and not only was it extraordinary in presentation, but it got me genuinely excited about Canadians who make music." slug = "aptly-named-the-living-spectacle" title = "Aptly named: The Living Spectacle"
+On paper, it may not look much different from other recitals; I had a chance to see the dress rehearsal of tonight&#039;s concert, and not only was it extraordinary in presentation, but it got me genuinely excited about Canadians who make music." slug = "aptly-named-the-living-spectacle" title = "Aptly named: The Living Spectacle"
 +++